pmatheusvinhas/react-waitlist/docs/security.md

 ## Regular Updates

 Keep your dependencies up to date to ensure you have the latest security patches.

+## Security Best Practices Checklist

+- [ ] Never expose API keys in client-side code
+- [ ] Use proxy endpoints for client-side components
+- [ ] Enable bot protection features
+- [ ] Implement rate limiting
+- [ ] Validate all user inputs
+- [ ] Serve your application over HTTPS
+- [ ] Implement a Content Security Policy
+- [ ] Add security headers
+- [ ] Keep dependencies up to date
+- [ ] Regularly audit your security measures